trailofbits/appjaillauncher-rs/README.md

 # AppJailLauncher (Rust)

 AppJailLauncher is akin to a simple version of **xinetd** for Windows but with sandboxing enabled for the spawned child processes.
 The sandboxing is accomplished via [AppContainers](https://goo.gl/5gNlUy).
-This project is a rewrite of an [earlier version](https://github.com/trailofbits/AppJailLauncher) written in C.
+This project is a rewrite of an [earlier version](https://github.com/trailofbits/AppJailLauncher) in C.

 ### Tested Platforms
  * Windows 10 Professional x64 (build 14393.1198)